-Born in Paris, I was raised by a family of culinary artists, painters and musicians.
-After working in fashion, cinema and journalism I decided it was time to try something new somewhere else, I packed my bags full of books and shoes and hit the open road for the other side of the sea.
-A short accidental skydiving trip to Moab ended my life as I knew it, I went back to what had been home for the past 7 years, London, divorced my husband, sold my car, gave my cat and all my belongings away and moved to Moab to be a full time monkey.
+Born in Paris, I was raised by a family of culinary artists, painters, and musicians.
+After working in fashion, cinema, and journalism, I decided it was time to try something new somewhere else.
+I packed my bags full of books and shoes, and hit the open road for the other side of the sea.
+A short accidental skydiving trip to Moab ended my life as I knew it.
+I went back to London which had been home for the past 7 years, divorced my husband, sold my car, gave my cat and all my belongings away, and moved to Moab to be a full-time monkey.

 Life is as wondrous as we make it!

 Hi, I’m Sheila!
 I absolutely love Moab: the community, the desert, the wild!
 I am passionate about music, education, and this beautiful desert we live in.
 I moved here in 2005 after working seasonally for the Moab Music Festival for 5 years and made ends meet by working for the festival and teaching piano lessons.
 Once here, I discovered two things: 1. that I LOVE working with little kids, so I changed careers to become a teacher full time, and 2. that I LOVE these canyons, this desert, and especially finding natural arches.
 My time is pretty much taken up working with kids and trying my best to instill in them a love of learning through fun projects and the arts, and by spending my time exploring and recharging in the desert.
 I’m so grateful to get to build an energy efficient home that is part of this beautiful desert, and to know that I will have a secure place to live here for many years to come.